zalt50/homebrew-zalt/README.md

 # My Homebrew tap

-Just a Homebrew tap to use for things I want to install via homebrew but which don't have formulas.
+Just a Homebrew tap to use for things I want to install via Homebrew but which don't have formulas.

 # How to install